LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 ## Omnipod Users

-Your Loop will have a lot of blank spots until you input some basic settings.
+Your Loop app will have a lot of blank spots until you input some basic settings.
 The beginning step is to add a pump to your Loop app.
 If you are using an Omnipod pump, you can follow along for the rest of this page.
-If you are using a Medtronic pump, please head over to [Add Medtronic Pump](mdt-pump.md) page instead.
+If you are using a Medtronic pump, please head over to [Loop 2 Add Medtronic Pump](mdt-pump.md) page instead.

 ## Select Pump Type